-Whatever the case may be, you’re experiencing paranormal pup activity and no surprise, these phantom pup sightings have been reported nationwide and around the world.
-People have witnessed ghost dogs going on ghost walks, felt the spirits of dogs long passed looking for scraps under the table and seen paranormal pooch energies resting peacefully in their old favorite spot by the fire.
+Whatever the case may be, you’re experiencing paranormal pooch activity, and–no surprise–these phantom pup sightings have been reported around the world.
+People have witnessed ghost dogs going on ghost walks, felt the spirits of dogs long passed looking for scraps under the table, and seen paranormal pup energies resting peacefully in their old favorite spots by the fire.

-Even Christopher Knight who played Peter on the original Brady Bunch saw ghost dogs!
+Even Christopher Knight, who played Peter on the original Brady Bunch, saw ghost dogs!

-Then usually, after your ghost pet visits you, they move on to their next life, and they’re not seen again.
+Then, usually after your ghost pet visits you, they move on to their next life, and they’re not seen again.

-Now, other ghost dogs, who might more accurately be called apparitions, show up at certain landmarks frequently throughout time, to familiars and strangers alike.
+Now, other ghost dogs–who might more accurately be called apparitions–show up at certain landmarks frequently throughout time, to familiars and strangers alike.
 It’s like they’ve become part of the landscape.
 That, or they can’t give up their favorite chair.

-And if you visit Hanging Hills, Connecticut– you only want to meet their legendary ghost, the Black Dog, once.
-Then get out of there!
-Because if you keep running into him, it’s a total death omen, ahh!
+And if you visit Hanging Hills, Connecticut, you only want to meet their legendary ghost, the Black Dog, once.
+Then, get out of there!
+Because if you keep running into him, it’s a total death omen–ahh!

-I think the lesson is: Don’t approach the ghosts of dogs you don’t know, or at least ask their ghost owners for permission first.
+I think the lesson is: Don’t approach the ghosts of dogs you don’t know–or at least ask their ghost owners for permission first.